cdnnnn/cdn/file.md

                 <Handle type="source" position={Position.Right}  id="r" className={styles.rfHandle} style={{ opacity: 0 }} />
             </div>

-            {/* Label: below the circle, NOT inside it */}
+            {/* Label: below the circle, NOT inside it. maxWidth raised 220 → 320 so long labels get room to sit on fewer lines. overflowWrap (not wordBreak) only breaks a word when it has no choice — wordBreak was chopping every long word mid-character even when there was space to wrap at the next word boundary instead. */}
             <span
                 className={styles.rfNodeLabel}
                 style={{
                     display:       'block',
                     marginTop:     6,
-                    maxWidth:      220,
+                    maxWidth:      320,
                     textAlign:     'center',
                     whiteSpace:    'normal',
+                    overflowWrap:  'break-word',
-                    wordBreak:     'break-word',
+                    wordBreak:     'normal',
+                    hyphens:       'auto',
                     lineHeight:    1.35,
-                    // 11px so even long labels stay readable without
-                    // making the node too wide
                     fontSize:      11,
                 }}
             >